After School Debating.

 Inter-school competitions take place monthly at the iconic Castle of Good Hope.
 These are important opportunities for students to get accustomed to debating competitively against opponents they have not met before.
 The formality of these competitions leads to a marked improvement in participants’ advocacy and confidence.
 We also run weekly informal inter-school debates so that students can practice their skills in a more relaxed competitive environment, and also meet and socialise with other debaters.

 Our programme is designed to give students a competitive edge as they embark on higher education or employment.
 The skills and confidence it instills in them are essential for whichever course they choose to embark upon.
 Encouraging students to go into higher education is one of our priorities as this maximises their future opportunities.
 We assist them with their applications and partner with various other organisations who provide university scholarships.
-We also facilitate internships in order for our students to gain valuable work experience, which is so often an essential first step onto the employment ladder.
-We source internships for our students most commonly in law, journalism and human rights.

 Summer and Winter Camps.